Bvcious10/Devops_repo/README.md

-Hi, looking forrward to meeting you guys
+Hi, looking forrward to meeting you guys all the time